Silky smooth multi-algorithm reverb

 3) It’s easy to use.
 The interface allows you to quickly visualize the changes you are making.
 A reverb time response lets you see the reverb decay, early reflections, amplitude envelope, and delay settings.
 A 3-D frequency response plot shows the reverb decay as a function of frequency.
 There are graphical frequency response controls for both EQs.

 4) It’s CPU efficient.
-A huge amount of effort went into designing the low level algorithms so they could be fully automatable and also extremely CPU efficient.
+Considerable effort went into designing the low level algorithms so they could be fully automatable and also extremely CPU efficient.
 The result is that MasterVerb takes far less CPU than other reverb plug-ins.

 Requires a host program that supports audio plug-ins. iLok licensing is supported but not required.